 You are invited to Students Interested in Aging Studies

 Movie and Pizza Night!

 Join us on Thursday, October 23 for pizza, the film Gen Silent (2011), an award-winning documentary and the first film to address the challenges faced by older GLBT adults as they navigate the healthcare system, followed by a group discussion led by Stef Wilenchek, director of the GLBTA Programs Office, and Judith Katz of the Department of Gender, Women’s, and Sexuality Studies.

 This event is free and all are welcome but registration is required.

 The Summer 2014 issue of Old News is Available Now

-In the newest edition of Old News includes a summary of MAGEC's Summer Institute and the Learning and Teaching about Aging program, we continue our series "Perspectives on Retirement", plus features on the future of long-term care, a new academic course on demography and disability to be taught by Ben Capistrant, ScD, and other stories.
+The current edition of Old News includes a summary of MAGEC's Summer Institute, information about the Learning and Teaching about Aging program, we continue our series "Perspectives on Retirement", and there are features on the future of long-term care, a new academic course on demography and disability to be taught by Ben Capistrant, ScD, and other stories.

 GEMs are a collection of informative web-based training courses designed for professionals who work with older adults, and educators and students in aging studies.
 GEMs are developed by experts in a variety of relevant fields.
 Each GEM includes a narrated slide presentation and ends with a short quiz to test your knowledge.
 The modules are free of charge.